KingAlastor/metal-vault/README.md

 Metal Vault project for tracking music releases with email subscription.
 Set your favorites and get recommendations.
 Every feed can be filtered with your personal preferences.

-Phase 2 will include Events tracking and updates joined via email Phase 3 Set up promoting options for bands
+Phase 2 will include Events tracking and updates joined via email.
+Phase 3 Set up promoting options for bands.

 Built using: